luweizhang/self-driving-car/CarND-Vehicle-Detection/writeup_template.md

 3. Implement a sliding window technique with windows of various sizes using the trained classifier to search for vehicles in the images using the classifier.

-4. Create a heat map of recurring detections.
-Create a overlap threshold to reject false positives.
+4. Create a overlap threshold to reject false positives.
 Also estimate a bounding box based on pixels detected.

 [//]: # (Image References)